epri-dev/wisund/doc/design.md

 ## Class design
 The [original prototype](#original-prototype) was written in C and largely procedural.
 The new version is written in C++ and incorporates the C++ `asio` library for both the serial port and for socket access.
 This aids with both portability and structure.

-### MessageQueue
+### SafeQueue
-Actually a deque, handles the sequential processing and routing of messages.
-Must be accessible by multiple threads.
-Each interface has its own inbound queue; routing is done by the outbound message handler associated with the device.
+Functioning as a message queue, but implemented as a queue, this class handles the sequential storage of messages.
+It is "safe" because it is designed to be accessible by multiple threads.

 ### Device
 Each device has two interfaces; one is the external facing interface that defines it (e.g. serial port, console or tun) and the internal interface which looks the same for all devices.
 The internal device interface is a receive message queue.